Seek Returns logo

 Min

-AEE vs. MGEE: A comparison of their P/B Ratio against their respective Regulated Electric and Diversified Utilities industry benchmarks.
+AEE vs. MGEE: A comparison of their Price-to-Book Ratio (MRQ) against their respective Multi-Utilities and Electric Utilities industry benchmarks.

 Valuation at a Glance